camunda/camunda-platform-get-started/README.md

 The repository contains the following folders:

+- [_csharp_](csharp/) - C# example for deploy, create instance, and a job worker
+- [_go_](go/) - Go example for deploy, create instance, and job worker
 - [_images_](images/) - Contains screenshots and images for the guide
 - [_java_](java/) - Plain Java example for deploy, create instance, and a job worker
 - [_nodejs_](nodejs/) - Node.js example for deploy, create instance, and a job worker
-- [_csharp_](csharp/) - C# example for deploy, create instance, and a job worker
 - [_process_](process/) - Contains the BPMN process and the user task form
 - [_spring_](spring/) - Spring Boot example for deploy, create instance, and a job worker

 # Set up the environment

-To follow this guide, we need a running Camunda Cloud cluster.
-For this purpose, we use the Camunda Cloud SaaS offering at https://camunda.io.
+To follow this guide, we need a running Camunda Platform 8 cluster.
+For this purpose, we use the Camunda Platform 8 SaaS offering at https://camunda.io.

 If you prefer a local setup, visit the [end of this guide](#local-setup).